 Ravelin client dashboard

-A big project I worked on is the design and build of the new Ravelin client dashboard home page.
+I worked on the design and build of the first Ravelin client dashboard home page.
 We needed to build a launchpad that would be more useful in showing the state of fraud for clients' business analysts and summarizing all of Ravelin's growing number of useful features and data.

 Additionally, I was creating systems and frameworks, to organize information and help users understand how a new feature on the Ravelin dashboard will work, and to maintain and extend Ravelin's style guide.

 Actions button interaction

-Clients should allow and accept orders from likely genuine customers who have low, green scores.
-Whereas high-risk, customers with high Ravelin scores and fraudulent behaviour are prevented from processing their orders.
+Clients might allow and accept orders from likely genuine customers whose scores are below a threshold.
+Whereas high-risk customers with scores above a threshold, and fraudulent behaviour are prevented from processing their orders.
 Sometimes analysts require additional evidence if a customer is either fraudulent or not, adding them to a watchlist before making a decision for allowing or preventing orders from a customer.